JasonnLim/Ethereum-Lottery/README.md

 # Introduction
-This is a very simple Decentralized lottery web application(Dapp).
+This is a one page Decentralized lottery web application(Dapp).
 This Dapp is hosted on Rinkeby test network.

 # Setup